hagenest/zeit_crawler/README.md

 ## Container / Server setup

-Will be added soon-ish, after it doesn't crash anymore.
+Will be added soon-ish, if it doesn't crash anymore.